erwinerdem/STEAP/README.md

 ![pipeline](https://github.com/erwinerdem/STEAP/blob/master/pipeline.png)

-Notebooks of converting the raw scRNA to ES matrices can be found in the [cellex-notebooks](https://github.com/erwinerdem/cellex-notebooks)

 ## Installation
 **Step 1: Install (mini)conda**
 The pipeline works in conda enviroments, so you will have to install anaconda or miniconda first if not already on the system.